michael-oswald/hour-goal-tracker/README.md

 `TODO: Put some instructions on how to run local dynamodb for development`

-## Deployment to AWS
+# Deployment to AWS
 I deployed the frontend and backend to [AWS App Runner](https://aws.amazon.com/apprunner/) that just takes a container and runs it for you.
 I deployed using the handy [copilot cli](https://aws.amazon.com/containers/copilot/)

 You can see the copilot config files in this repo here, and here.

-I have not tried this, but you should be able to deploy these applications yourself to AWS copilot by cloning this repo and executing the following
+I have not tried this, but you should be able to deploy these applications yourself to AWS app runner with copilot by cloning this repo and executing the following:

-From the frontend:
+From the frontend directory:
 ```
 cd frontend
 copilot svc deploy